nanvel/blog/2015/11/python-the-language.md

 ```

 When Python compiles the body of the ```b``` function, it decides that ```id``` is a local variable because it is assigned within the function.

+!!! tip "Variable name length"
+    Lean toward short local variables with small scopes.
+The larger the scope of a name, the longer and more meaningful it should be.

 #### Mutable types as parameter defaults